joaoalc/Laigt03g06/TP2/README.md

 ## Project information

-- The models are complex and detailed;
-- There are multiple cameras from different points of view of the scene, available from the interface;
-- The interface is organized into different sections (axis/normals, cameras and lights);
-- The user can toggle the display of the axis and the normals in the interface;
-- There is a good range of different materials and textures suited for the different objects;
-- Every primitive available is used on the scene with textures;
-- Every type of transformation is used;
-- We used the transformation, material and texture inheritance to make a better structured scene graph;
-- The scene graph also has a high level of complexity;
-- The scene has a good variety of objects to fill the environment;
-- The project code is properly commented;
-- The XML parser detects and flags a wide array of errors.
+-Everything from TP1. (we left it out of here because it was too cluttered) -The XML parser detects and flags a wide array of errors.
+Examples: startCell and endCell cannot be in invalid indexes in the spritesheet.
+Characters outside the fonts cannot be drawn.
-- Scene:
-  - The scene consists of a steam locomotive by a forest.
-There are models for the locomotive, the rails it is moving on, some trees, rocks and grass, along with a skybox.
-  - Scene link: "./scenes/LAIG_TP1_XML_T3_G06_v1.xml"
+-Update function is fast since we don't iterate through keyframe nor spritesheet position arrays.
+-There isn't any problem if there are multiple keyframes or sprite changes from a spritesheet between update calls.
 ----
 ## Issues/Problems

-- The parser does not assume default values to continue rendering in some cases.
+-The parser does not assume default values to continue rendering in some cases.
+-In the parsing process, array transformations are placed in arrays twice, once to temporary arrays and once from those arrays to their intended position.